kubernetes-analysis/kubernetes-analysis/blog.md

 The `commit-changes` and `rollout` step will only run if the pipeline runs on the `master` branch.
 Those steps make sure that we always have the latest data set available on the master branch as well as in the kfserving deployment.
-The [rollout step][96] creates a new canary deployment which only accepts 50% of the incoming traffic in the first place.
+The [rollout step][96] creates a new canary deployment, which only accepts 50% of the incoming traffic in the first place.
 After the canary got deployed successfully, it will be promoted as the new main instance of the service.
 This is a great way to ensure that the deployment works as intended and allows additional testing